vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 - **onAttributeChanged** - Triggers each time an attribute is changed.

 - **onDataChanged** - Triggers each time data property is changed.

+Note that all the recurrent events except `onAttached` and `onDetached` events, do not trigger until the element is ready (this means when the `onReady` event has been triggered).

 [State]<>